wgxcodersdc/organization/learning-resources/front-end-hack-nights/README.md

 ### How can I contribute without being a lead?

 We need lots of help coordinating events.
 If you want to help out please let us know :)

+### Slack

+The WWC-DC community uses Slack to keep in touch, share resources, and chat about all things tech.
+You can use Slack to ask troubleshooting questions or general questions about coding (in any language) and the tech industry.
+We encourge you to sign up here:  http://bitly.com/womenwhocodedcslack (and read our guide if you need more help - http://bit.ly/slackguide)

 ### Building Access